 Book the Walking Tour for Day 1: WWII Walking Tour

-Morning Hours at the Marienplatz Surfers at the Eisbachwelle
+Morning Hours at the Marienplatz

 Day 2: Day Trip to the Castle of Neuschwanstein

-No Munich Itinerary would be complete without a trip to world-famous Neuschwanstein Castle.
+No Munich Itinerary would be complete without a trip to the world-famous Neuschwanstein Castle.
 Whenever I have visitors, they always want to visit the famous Cinderella Castle – so I go with them every single time.

 The Neuschwanstein Castle is stunning in any season and is a must-see addition to your 5 days in Munich Itinerary.
-Originally the castle was dreamed by King Ludwig II, who never got to see the building finished.
+Originally, the castle was dreamed by King Ludwig II, who never got to see the building finished.

-Important: There are many organized trips to Neuschwanstein, this Neuschwanstein and Linderhof Castle Tour tour offers the best price-to-quality ratio and is the number one choice for visitors.
+Important: There are many organized trips to Neuschwanstein, this Neuschwanstein and Linderhof Castle Tour offers the best price-to-quality ratio and is the number one choice for visitors.

 For the best experience, choose a tour that also includes other attractions, with your ticket to the Castle of Neuschwanstein taken care of.